-AKE protocols [1] are by now well-investigated, and there exist many standardized protocols that come with formal security proofs.
+security proofs.
 One example is the handshake protocol of Transport Layer Security (TLS).
 The advantage of AKE protocols is that they are designed to be secure in the presence of active adversaries: their security proofs assume an attacker who has complete control of the network.
 The drawback is that communication partners need to pre-share a security context such as a pre-shared long-term secret or a public key infrastructure.
 This typically results in a key management overhead, which can in turn be the source of further threats to the system.

-SDP [4] schemes make do without a pre-shared security context but instead rely on so-called Out-of-Band (OoB) channels to safeguard against man-in-the-middle attacks.
+SDP [6] schemes make do without a pre-shared security context but instead rely on so-called Out-of-Band (OoB) channels to safeguard against person-in-the-middle (PitM) attacks.
 These schemes have been widely adopted for Internet of Things (IoT) and personal devices.
 One example is Bluetooth pairing of a device to one's smartphone.
 Often the human user is used as the OoB channel; other schemes make use of properties of wireless channels such as Near Field Communication (NFC).
-The challenge is that the OoB channel must provide authenticity, and it is not always possible to validate this to a high assurance level: e.g. because a human user is involved or because it is difficult to establish that the wireless channel indeed satisfies authenticity.
+The challenge is that the OoB channel must provide authenticity, and it is not always possible to validate this to a high assurance level: e.g., because a human user is involved or because it is difficult to establish that the wireless channel indeed satisfies authenticity.
 The great advantage of SDP in our context is that it makes do without a pre-established security context.
 Moreover, it will help us to achieve Property (5): to pair up two devices typically comes with proximity or some physical interaction, and in our context this can be woven into the procedure of the physical setup of the two machines.

-Security Engineering for Safety: How to assess the threats and risks that come with a particular key establishment method in our context?
+Security Engineering for Safety - Challenge: How to assess the threats and risks that come with a particular key establishment method in our context?
 And how to iteratively refine a key establishment method under development such that risk is mitigated to an acceptable level?
-At first sight, one might be tempted to proceed as follows: assess the safety impact when the key establishment method maximally fails (i.e. when the attacker has full control over the connection); derive a safety level, and translate this into a Common Criteria security assurance level; hand this over to a company that provides key establishment products; and acquire a product with the corresponding Common Criteria certificate.
+At first sight, one might be tempted to proceed as follows: assess the safety impact when the key establishment method maximally fails (i.e., when the attacker has full control over the connection);